terraform-google-modules/terraform-example-foundation/README.md

 ### Branching strategy

 There are three main named branches - `development`, `non-production` and `production` that reflect the corresponding environments.
 These branches should be [protected](https://docs.github.com/en/github/administering-a-repository/about-protected-branches).
-When the CI/CD pipeline (Jenkins/CloudBuild) runs on a particular named branch (say for instance `development`), only the corresponding environment (`development`) is applied.
+When the Foundation Pipeline (Jenkins/CloudBuild) runs on a particular named branch (say for instance `development`), only the corresponding environment (`development`) is applied.
 An exception is the `shared` environment which is only applied when triggered on the `production` branch.
 This is because any changes in the `shared` environment may affect resources in other environments and can have adverse effects if not validated correctly.

 Development happens on feature/bugfix branches (which can be named `feature/new-foo`, `bugfix/fix-bar`, etc.) and when complete, a [pull request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or [merge request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/) can be opened targeting the `development` branch.
-This will trigger the CI pipeline to perform a plan and validate against all environments (`development`, `non-production`, `shared` and `production`).
+This will trigger the Foundation Pipeline to perform a plan and validate against all environments (`development`, `non-production`, `shared` and `production`).
 Once code review is complete and changes are validated, this branch can be merged into `development`.
-This will trigger a CI pipeline that applies the latest changes in the `development` branch on the `development` environment.
+This will trigger a Foundation Pipeline that applies the latest changes in the `development` branch on the `development` environment.

 Once validated in `development`, changes can be promoted to `non-production` by opening a PR/MR targeting the `non-production` branch and merging them.
 Similarly, changes can be promoted from `non-production` to `production`.